What makes Ruby's blocks great

 end

-An Array literal, it "returns" an Array with those 4 values
+An Array literal, it "gives" an Array with those 4 values.
+Same as JavaScript

 [1, 2, 3, 4]